pschool-in/curriculum/content/grammar/article/article-passages.md

 ## Reading Notes: Letters with dual roles/indefinite articles with quantifiers

 Use of "a/an"
-It's understood that "a" is used for words beginning with consonant sound while "an" is used before the nouns beginning with vowel sounds.
-But for certain words like univeristy, unicorn, European, union, etc we use the article "a" as they sound as "you" i.e. they begin with a consonant sound and not with vowel sound.
+It's understood that "a" is used for words beginning with consonant sounds while "an" is used before the nouns beginning with vowel sounds.
+But for certain words like university, unicorn, European, union, etc we use the article "a" as they sound as "you" i.e. they begin with a consonant sound and not with vowel sound.

 Similarly for words like hour, honest, heir, MBA, FIR, etc article "an" is used as they begin with a vowel sound, even though they start with consonants.